 …and here is a huge list of Asia Markets in Berlin.
 So far my favorites are Go Asia (Schöneberg, Charlottenberg, Moabit and Tempelhof), Vinh Loi (Wedding and Steglitz), and Asia-Markt-Lee (Mitte) and Asia Mekong (Mitte).
 There’s also one called Tian Fu in Wilmersdorf (by the same name as the restaurant, don’t get confused), that apparently specializes in vegetarian dumplings.

-Italian & Pizza
+Vegan Italian Food & Vegan Pizza in Berlin

 La Stella Nera (Leykestraße 18, Neukölln) – My new favorite pizza place, and owned by a collective.
 The staff is super nice, and while they don’t have a HUGE menu like Sfizy (below), everything they have is great and cooked in a wood-fired oven.
 They have pizza and pasta and pizzas with and without vegan cheese, craft beer and a decent number of seats.
 Desserts like vegan tiramisu, vegan afrogato and vegan panna cotta.